Buy now pay later (BNPL)

 2. Try not to spend more than you need to

-It can be easy when using a BNPL scheme to end up spending more than you were planning to.
-Try to avoid overspending by bearing in mind that while the cost of the payments may be spread out over a longer period, it is the same amount of money.
+It can be easy when using a BNPL scheme to feel like you have a bit more financial freedom.
+Try to avoid overspending by bearing in mind that while the cost of the payments may be spread out over a longer period, it is the same amount of money and you still need to pay it.

 3. Set up payment alerts

 Most BNPL providers take direct debit payments automatically.
-Therefore, if you forget a payment and there isn't enough money in your account, you could see your credit rating taking a dent.
-Avoid this by setting a reminder a few days before your repayment is due to leave your account.
+If you forget a payment and there isn't enough money in your account, not only might you end up with a late fee but your credit rating could take a dent.
+Avoid this by setting a reminder a few days before your repayment is due so you can make sure the money is ready in the account.

-This gives you time to make sure that the right amount of money is in there before the direct debit is taken.
-Or, if it's going to be impossible to have the cash in time, to contact the provider ahead of time to let it know.
+Or if you know you won't have the cash in time, contact the provider ahead of time to let it know.
 Often, providers will allow a repayment deferral of a week or more, free of charge, if they are notified in advance.

 4. If you want to return an item, do so as soon as possible

-To avoid paying for items you have changed your mind about, it's a good idea to make your returns as soon as possible.
+To avoid paying for items you've changed your mind about, make your returns as soon as possible.
 Ideally, you want to send or take items back before your next payment date.
 While most BNPL providers will refund you in full for returned purchases, it may take a few days for your refund to process.
 This means more time with less money in your account.

 What should I consider before I apply?